 "All very good, George," interrupted the General, "but what is going to become of the babies?
 You can't teeth them on greenbacks.
-Don't you see that if you withdraw to haul down that flag, shoot him on the their silver dollars, the entire rising generation will be unable to masticate, consequently there won't be any market for beef, corn, or chewing tobacco, and the deuce will be to pay in trade circles generally.
-It won't wash, George.'
+Don't you see that if you withdraw their silver dollars, the entire rising generation will be unable to masticate, consequently there won't be any market for beef, corn, or chewing tobacco, and the deuce will be to pay in trade circles generally.
+It